 Corollary 2: Assume that all costs are integral.
 Assume that T compensates for constraint i.
-Let e be any finite execution, $\mathfrak{A}$ any subsequence of the indices of e, and t the result of the updates indexed by $\mathfrak{A}$ , applied to $s_0$ .
+Let e be any finite execution, \mathfrak{A} any subsequence of the indices of e, and t the result of the updates indexed by \mathfrak{A} , applied to s_n .

-Then either cost(t,i) = 0, or else there is an extension of c to another execution, by an atomic suffix consisting of T's only, such that the prefix subsequence of the first T in the suffix is Q, t' is the apparent state after the last transaction, and cost(t',i) = 0.
+Then either cost(t,i) = 0, or else there is an extension of e to another execution, by an atomic suffix consisting of T's only, such that the prefix subsequence of the first T in the suffix is \mathfrak{A} , t' is the apparent state after the last transaction, and cost(t',i) = 0.